DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 meterpreter >
 ~~~

-My phpinfo() proof of concept from earlier told me Apache was running as the www-data user, which I assumed was an unprivileged user, so in order to get a root shell, I would need to find a local privilege escalation vulnerability.
+My phpinfo() proof of concept from earlier told me Apache was running as the www-data user, which is an unprivileged user.
+So in order to get a root shell, I would need to find a local privilege escalation vulnerability.
 The phpinfo() proof of concept also disclosed I was looking at an Ubuntu distribution running Linux Kernel version 3.2.0-23.
 The first Google result for 'linux kernel 3.2.0-23' is an [Exploit DB page](https://www.exploit-db.com/exploits/33589/) with a local privilege escalation exploit, CVE-2013-2094.

-Having downloaded the C source for the exploit to my Kali VM, I compiled it on my VM, uploaded it to my target using my meterpreter shell, and executed it to get a root shell.
+The ExploitDB page contained the C source for the exploit, which I downloaded to my Kali VM and compiled using GCC.
+Then I uploaded it to my target using the Meterpreter shell I acquired earlier, and executed it to get a root shell.

 ~~~
 >>On Kali VM